GlobalMustard/SocialSync/PRESS-RELEASE.md

   "Before SocialSync, I was morbidly obese, sad, alone and covered in backne.
 Now I pop bubbly with European supermodels on my king-size mattress stuffed with hundred-dollar bills!
 Thanks, SocialSync!!"

 ## Closing and Call to Action ##
-  This extension is the shit.
-Download it and get started.
+  SocialSync is next-level, homey.
+Download it and get started today!